Why have home insurance premiums increased?

 The only way to make sure your property’s sums insured is accurate is to have a rebuild survey carried out.
 There are various companies which provide accurate rebuild surveys across the UK, enabling you to establish an accurate rebuild figure for your insurance purposes.

-There are various options available to you to ensure your home is properly insured, such as ‘blanket sums insured’ or ‘day one uplift’, so talk to us if you would like to make sure you are adequately protected.
+There are various additional options available to you to ensure your home is properly insured, such as ‘blanket sums insured’ or ‘day one uplift’, so talk to us if you would like to make sure you are adequately protected.

 Email: info@lloydwhyte.com